petercorke/simple-threads-coder/README.md

 ## Collaborate

 If you download and test this, please send me your feedback.
 If you're interested in helping with development, even better, please contact me and we can make a plan.
-A non-exhaustive list of development topics is at the end of this document.
+A non-exhaustive list of short- and long-term development topics is on the [Wiki](https://github.com/petercorke/simple-threads-coder/wiki).

 ## Threading example